puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 ```

-Which... is a lot, and then this is the equivalent types for the `const Puzzle`
+Which... is a lot, and that has me omitting the helper types.
+In comparison, this is the equivalent types for the `const Puzzle`

 ```ts
 export interface PuzzleTypeResolvers {